Board and Management Team

 Appointed: April 2018

-Jason is a PwC Partner leading the national industries corporate tax team and has over 18 years’ experience advising Australian and multinational public companies on broad corporate tax and international tax issues.
+Jason is a PwC Partner leading the national corporate tax team and has over 24 years’ experience advising Australian and multinational public companies on broad corporate tax and international tax issues.
 Having worked in professional services firms in Australia and abroad, Jason has developed strong international networks and expertise in navigating complex global regulations and risk.
 Jason's late father had Parkinson's and through his work with the Board he aims to raise awareness of Parkinson's within the broader community and be an advocate for increase funding for community services and research.
-Jason is also an Australian Lawyer of the Supreme Court of Victoria and is a board member and chair of finance for an Independent School in Melbourne.
+Jason is also an Australian Lawyer of the Supreme Court of Victoria and is currently also a board member and chair of finance for an Independent School in Melbourne.

 Professor Jennifer McGinley